-- 4. Budgets for the General and Special Revenue Funds are, generally, adopted on a basis consistent with accounting principles generally accepted in the United States of America. - 5.
+- 4. The budget for the General Fund is, generally, adopted on a basis consistent with accounting principles generally accepted in the United States of America. - 5.
 Budget transfers can be made throughout the year between expenditure accounts by approval of the Board Members.
 The level of control for appropriations is exercised at the fund level. - 6.
 Budget amounts, as shown in these basic financial statements, are as originally adopted or as amended by the Board Members. - 7.
 Appropriations lapse at year-end. - 8.
-The Board Members approved several budget amendments, in both funds, during the fiscal year ended September 30, 2018.
-The budget amendments increased total budgeted expenditures by \$19,036 in the General Fund and increased total budgeted expenditures by \$207,610 in the Special Revenue Fund.
+The Board Members approved no budget amendment during the fiscal year ended September 30, 2019.